williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | template | [Okta EL Expression](../getting_started/okta_expression_lang.html) to generate or transform an unique username for the IdP user  | String   | FALSE    | FALSE    | 9         | 1024      | [Okta EL Expression](../getting_started/okta_expression_lang.html) |
 |----------+----------------------------------------------------------------------------------------------------------------------------------+----------+----------+----------+-----------+-----------+--------------------------------------------------------------------|

+Property Details

-> IdP user profile attributes can be referenced with the `idpuser` prefix such as `idpuser.subjectNameId`
+* IdP user profile attributes can be referenced with the `idpuser` prefix such as `idpuser.subjectNameId`.

-> You must define a IdP user profile attribute before it can be referenced in an Okta EL expression which may required first creating an new IdP instance without a base profile property, editing the IdP user profile, then updating the IdP instance with an expression that references the newly added IdP user profile attribute.
+* You must define a IdP user profile attribute before it can be referenced in an Okta EL expression.
+To define an IdP user attribute policy, you may need to create a new IdP instance without a base profile property, edit the IdP user profile, then update the IdP instance with an expression that references the IdP user profile attribute you just created.

 ~~~json
 {